Permafrost/Tundra/SERVICES.md

 ### tundra.document:merge

 Merges multiple `IData` documents into a single document.
+The resulting document contains all keys from all source documents, and each key is assigned the value associated with the final occurrence of that key across all source documents.

 This service can be useful for combining a document constructed with default values with a document sourced externally, where the merged